Skip to main content

 YES

-How to search on the remote Application the entitlement(s) to be assigned to the account.
+How to search on the remote Application the Entitlement(s) to be assigned to the account.

 association